gesape/AutoStatsQ/README.md

   wedges_width: 15
   # backazimuthal step for subset generation
+  # adjust to get more events, especially if time range is small

   mid_point: [46.98, 10.74]
-  # estimate of midpoint of array
+  # give a rough estimate of midpoint of array/ network

   ### catalog plotting options ###
+  dist: 165.0
+  # max. distance (degrees) for catalog plot
   plot_catalog_all: false
   # plots entire catalog on a map